Harish-Nedunuri/Prediction-Intervals/README.md

 ## Usage and Comments

-1. A .vscode/launch.json is added to leverage teh vs code debugging feature.(This will not be a part of the final PyPi package)
+1. A .vscode/launch.json - to leverage the VS code debugging feature.(This will not be a part of the final PyPi package)

-2. A setup.py and requirements.txt file is included as a backup to setup.py file to recreate the virtual env (This will not be a part of the final PyPi package)
+2. A setup.py and requirements.txt files - to recreate the virtual env (This will not be a part of the final PyPi package)

-3. prediction_intervals the main python functions
+3. prediction_intervals- the main python functions

 4. gitactions- automated testing on github CI and CD pipeline (tbc)

 5. tests- a collection of unit and integration tests (dummy code included)

-6. tests/data/- collection of energy consumption history (.csv) data files acquired from following source https://www.drivendata.org/competitions/51/electricity-prediction-machine-learning/
+6. tests/data/- collection of energy consumption history (.csv) data.
+Acquired and cleaned from following source https://www.drivendata.org/competitions/51/electricity-prediction-machine-learning/